-For ages, chewing gum represented popular pastime that was used all over the world.
+For ages, chewing gum represented a popular pastime that was used all over the world.
 From the prehistoric men and women who chowed lumps of tree resin for enjoyment, Ancient Greeks who used tree resin to clean their teeth and freshen their breath, Maya Indians who used gummed chicle, and Europeans and American settlers who used hardened tree sap and beeswax.
-Sadly, even though use of chewing gum can undoubtedly have many positive effects, it can also endanger us.
+Sadly, even though chewing gum can undoubtedly have many positive effects, it can also endanger us.
 Here are some of the most common chewing gum side effects and disadvantages: